TurboTax Giveaway and More Great Tax Filing Tips

 Doing your taxes can seem overwhelming and time consuming – but it really doesn’t have to be.
 The key is being prepared and using the right tax filing software.
 Once again thanks to my friends at TurboTax I have a few online codes to giveaway to some lucky readers this tax season.
-I’ll draw the winners of this giveaway at random in March – so make sure you enter!

 To help improve your financial literacy, tax expert, writer, speaker and personal finance consultant Robin Taub recently shared some tips with me, so I can share them with you as part of this giveaway.